Core Idea

 Avoid Positional Authority:

-- Instead: Reference authoritative sources as supporting evidence within a larger argument, not as conversation-ending appeals to authority
+- Reference authoritative sources as supporting evidence within a larger argument, not as conversation-ending appeals to authority

 - When disagreements arise, return to shared objectives

-- Create space for collaborative problem-solving rather than adversarial debate
+- Explicitly acknowledge that your proposed solution has downsides—intellectual honesty creates space for collaborative problem-solving rather than adversarial debate

 Why This Matters